vitessio/website/content/en/docs/reference/features/tablet-throttler.md

 aliases: ['/docs/user-guides/tablet-throttler/','/docs/reference/tablet-throttler/']
 ---

 VTTablet runs a cooperative throttling service.
-This service probes the shard's MySQL topology and observes health, measure by replication lag, or by other metric delivered by custom query, on servers.
+This service probes the shard's MySQL topology and observes health, measure by replication lag, or by another metric delivered by custom query, on servers.
 This throttler is derived from GitHub's [freno](https://github.com/github/freno).

 _Note: the Vitess documentation is transitioning from the term "Master" (with regard to MySQL replication) to "Primary". this document reflects this transition._